Department of Health

 • Ongoing collaboration between health and pathology services.

-‘STOP the waste’ festive campaign began in 2015-16 to raise awareness around reduction of RBC wastage over the festive period (November-February) when there had traditionally been a decrease in services across health organisations (prior to the COVID-19 pandemic).
-These campaigns have been extremely successful as a result of laboratory and health service diligence.
+The ‘STOP the waste’ festive campaign began in 2015-16 to raise awareness of RBC waste reduction over the festive period (November-February) when there had traditionally been a decrease in services across health organisations (prior to the COVID-19 pandemic).

 Donated blood is a precious gift, and we all need to do our part to protect and manage this valuable resource.

-Let’s celebrate the donor’s precious gift this festive season.
+Let’s celebrate the donor’s precious gift this festive season and beyond.
+Your continued support of the ‘STOP the waste’ campaign is appreciated.

 Useful resources